MDTsai/webcompat-profile/README.md

 ###Parse subdomains

+`python alexa_subdomain_parser.py source.txt result.txt`
 `python alexacn_subdomain_parser.py source.txt result.txt`

 source.txt contains top domain without protocol in each line. result.txt contains subdomain in each line.
-Currently support alexa.cn, for China only.
+First script can get at most 5 subdomains from alexa.com, the second one can get at most 10 subdomains from alexa.cn, for China only.

 ###Grab site screenshot